-The final stage in the succession process for the departing executive is handing off the role to their successor.
-This consists of at least a meeting, if not a series of meetings, between the exiting and incoming executives.
+The final stage in the nonprofit executive succession process for the departing executive director is handing off the role to their successor.
+The handoff consists of at least one meeting, if not a series of meetings, between the exiting and incoming executives.

-I’ve proposed elsewhere that unless they are being fired or there are other extenuating circumstances, the departing executive has three jobs during the succession process as a leader in transition.
-In addition to leading the organization and preparing themselves for life’s next chapter, they have a responsibility to ensure that the organization is ready to work effectively with their successor.
-And a key part of that preparation is ensuring that there’s a well-planned handoff.
+Unless there are extenuating circumstances, the departing executive has three succession jobs: to lead the organization and prepare themselves for life’s next chapter, of course, and to ensure that the organization is ready to work effectively with the successor.
+And a key part of that organizational prep work is ensuring that there’s a well-planned handoff.

-Outwardly, the handoff process may appear largely informational, and it certainly should be, but it’s also psychologically important and symbolically rich.
+The handoff process may appear mostly informational, but it’s also psychologically important and symbolically rich.

-On an informational level, it’s an important part of the new executive’s onboarding process.
-It’s a crucial step of conveying vital information about the organization, its people and stakeholders, its environment, the work in progress, important dates and milestones on the horizon, and so forth.
+On an informational level, it’s an important part of the new executive director’s onboarding process.
+It’s a crucial step in conveying vital information and perspective about the organization.

 Psychologically, it can be a meaningful part of the “completion” process for the departing executive.
-For the exiting leader, preparing and carrying out the handoff plan can be an important step in closing out this chapter of their career.
-And knowing that one has helped their successor to step into the role and succeed can impart a good feeling.
-These actions can also produce psychologically rewarding feelings of generativity and generosity.
+Preparing and carrying out the handoff plan can be an important step in closing this chapter of their career.

-For the new executive, it can be psychologically comforting to know that the baton has been officially passed, and the handoff can be a significant early milestone in their taking-charge process.
+For the new executive, the handoff is a significant early milestone in their taking-charge process.

-Symbolically, it’s a signal to all around that the role and authority have been transferred.
-It can also be an important step in shifting the departing executive’s key business relationships to the successor, particularly if the departing executive introduces the incoming CEO to critical stakeholders, such as the organization’s major donors, foundation contacts, and the like.
+Symbolically, it’s a signal to everyone around that the role and authority have been transferred.
+It can also be an important step in shifting the departing executive’s key business relationships to the successor.

 Your handoff needs a plan

 A handoff plan is a brief roadmap designed to guide the handover process.
-It can be as simple as one or two pages of bullet points – points to serve as prompts for the executive-to-executive discussions that are at the heart of the handoff.
+It can be as simple as one or two pages of bullet points — talking points for the executive-to-executive discussions that are at the heart of the handoff.
 The plan may be accompanied by a folio of supporting documents and reading materials.

-The handoff plan ensures that everyone who’s central to the transition – the departing executive and the successor in particular, as well as the transition committee and board chair – is literally on the same page about how the handoff is going to be handled.
+The handoff plan ensures that everyone central to the transition is literally on the same page about how the handoff is going to be handled.

 The handoff is part of a larger process of onboarding the new executive.
-To set the context for the handoff plan, it’s important to understand that the onboarding process is fundamentally a journey of learning, relationship building, and acculturation for the new CEO.
+The onboarding process is a journey of learning, relationship building, and acculturation.

-The contents of the larger onboarding plan, as well as those of the handoff plan as one of its components, may vary depending on what the new executive is bringing to the position.
-For example, an executive promoted from within the organization will have a different set of onboarding needs than someone coming from another nonprofit, a different sector, or another community.
+The contents of the onboarding and handoff plans may vary depending on what the new executive is bringing to the position.
+For example, an executive promoted from within will have a different set of needs than someone coming from another nonprofit.

 Regardless of the executives’ status, well-planned handoffs are important.
-Whether it’s a handoff between two “permanent” executives, between the departing executive and the acting/interim (if the current executive is leaving before their successor is identified), or between an acting or interim executive and the successor, the handoff process is a vital part of business continuity and reducing the learning curve for the new CEO.
+Whether it’s a handoff between two “permanent” executives, or between the departing executive and an acting/interim, or between an acting/interim and the new executive, it’s a critical step for ensuring business and leadership continuity.

-Onboarding and handoffs are overlooked by many boards in their CEO hiring processes.
-Board members frequently assume that the transition is over when the board makes the hiring decision.
-For the incoming executive, it’s just the beginning.
-And a solid onboarding process including a well-planned handoff can help the new executive rapidly get up to speed and flatten out the steep learning curve that everyone faces when moving into a new position.
+Many boards overlook the onboarding and handoff in their executive hiring process.
+They mistakenly assume that the succession process is over when the board makes the hiring decision.
+But for the incoming executive, it’s just the beginning.
+A well-executed onboarding and handoff process can help the new executive director rapidly get up to speed.
+It can reduce the learning curve that everyone faces when moving into a new position.

 Here are some categories of information and actions that should be scoped out in the handoff plan:

 - A calendar walk-through.
-The executives should review the upcoming calendar, highlighting internal and external events on the horizon, both those that require CEO attention and time and those that the successor just needs to be aware of.
-As part of the calendar review, the departing executive should make sure that critical events get on the successor’s calendar.
+Highlight the internal and external events on the horizon, both those that require the executive’s time and those that they just need to be aware of.

 - Introduction to key stakeholders.
-The executives should discuss the landscape of stakeholders inside and outside the organization.
-They should also consider holding joint meetings with the top-tier stakeholders to hand off those relationships.
-In this case, the departing executive should ensure that those meetings get booked onto the executives’ respective calendars.
+Discuss the landscape of stakeholders inside and outside the organization.
+Consider holding joint meetings with the top-tier stakeholders to hand off those relationships.

 If the overlap time is going to be extensive

-Sometimes in large, complex organizations, like the example cited above, a longer overlap is called for.
+Sometimes in large, complex organizations, a longer overlap is required.
 If the overlap is going to span more than a few days, there are some additional things that the handoff plan should include, such as:

-- The offices both executives will occupy during the overlap.
+- Offices.
+The offices both executives will occupy during the overlap.

 - Who’s in charge during the overlap?
-It’s also important to clarify who will facilitate senior management and staff meetings during the overlap, where to direct questions, and so forth.
+Who will facilitate senior management and staff meetings during the overlap, where to direct questions, and so forth.

 In most cases, the handoff plan is outlined by the departing executive.
-To aid in preparing the plan, the departing CEO may find it useful to keep a simple handoff journal or a set of folders on his/her physical or virtual desktop, providing a place to capture copies of documents and notes during their last few months or weeks in the role.
+During the last few months or weeks, the departing executive may find it useful to keep a simple handoff journal to jot down notes, as well as a set of folders on their physical or virtual desktop to capture copies of documents.

-The handoff planning process can begin any time after the current executive’s departure decision has been made.
-However, the plan will likely need to be adjusted after the successor has been identified.
-As noted earlier, some aspects of the plan may be conditional based on who the successor is and what they are bringing to the job.
+Planning the handoff can begin any time after the current executive’s departure decision has been made.
+But, the plan will need adjustments after the successor has been identified.
+As noted earlier, some aspects of the plan will depend on who the successor is and what they’re bringing to the job.

 In most cases, the handoff plan is implemented after the new executive’s official start date.
-It’s the “first-day” business, but I’ve also seen cases where the briefings have taken place in the “in between time” – the period after the incoming executive has been officially hired but before their actual start date.
+It’s usually part of the “Day One” business.
+But, in some cases, the briefings could begin before the new executive’s actual start date.